-The legal status of children in short term refuge does not change.
+The legal status of children in short -term refuge does not change.
 They are not looked after by the local authority unless they are already subject to compulsory supervision.
 Refuge may be provided for a period of up to 7 days or, in exceptional and limited circumstances, for a maximum of 14 days in order to reconcile the child with family or carers or to divert the child or young person to other suitable services or accommodation.
 When a child has been provided with refuge the local authority must notify a responsible person in relation to the child.
+If the responsible person holds parental responsibilities and rights and does not wish the child to remain in a place of refuge and the child does not wish to return home, the local authority may decide to pursue alternative legal measures to safeguard the child.